TyGuS/suslik/ROADMAP.md

 ## Completed

+* [DONE] Change representation of SFormula to a list of chunks
 * [DONE] Do not generate spurious loads, which are later unused
     - [DONE] Implement visitor for statements
 * [DONE] Support for pointer types